 Purposes of an Invoice

 - Demand for payment: An invoice is an official notification for payment.
 When an invoice is issued, it signifies that you have provided the goods or performed the services.
-Among the most important of all best practices for managing accounts receivable is issuing an invoice within 48 hours of providing the goods or services.
+Among the most important of all accounts receivable (A/R) best practices is issuing an invoice within 48 hours of providing the goods or performing the services.

 - Business promotion: You can insert promotions or exclusive offers in invoices.
 If you have a customer loyalty program, you can talk about membership benefits and exclusive discounts.
 You can also insert special promotions like warehouse sales and discounts for bulk purchases.